Danny Taylor (ice hockey)

-Daniel Taylor (born April 28, 1986) is an English-born Belarusian Canadian retired professional ice hockey goaltender.
-He was drafted in the seventh round (221st overall) of the 2004 NHL Entry Draft by the Los Angeles Kings and has appeared in four NHL games with the Kings, Calgary Flames, and Ottawa Senators.
+Daniel Taylor (born April 28, 1986) is a Belarusian Canadian retired professional ice hockey goaltender.
+He was drafted in the seventh round (221st overall) of the 2004 NHL entry draft by the Los Angeles Kings and has appeared in four NHL games with the Kings, Calgary Flames, and Ottawa Senators.

 Internationally Taylor played for the Belarusian national team at the 2021 World Championships.

 Playing career

 The son of a British mother and Canadian father working for the British Army, Taylor moved with his family to the Ottawa suburb of Orleans, Ontario when he was two years old.
 He spent three seasons in the Ontario Hockey League playing for the Guelph Storm and Kingston Frontenacs before moving onto professional hockey.
 Taylor spent the majority of the 2007–08 season with the Manchester Monarchs of the AHL.
 He played in 23 games, posting a 13–5–2 record.
 He also had a 2.40 GAA, 0.921 save percentage and recorded four shut-outs.
 He earned a recall to the Kings, and made his NHL debut on March 29, 2008, in relief of starting goaltender Erik Ersberg.
 Taylor played the third period, giving up two goals in what was a 7–2 loss to the Dallas Stars.
 Taylor returned to the Monarchs for the 2008–09 season and played 15 games, recording a 7–4–2 record.
 That year he had a 2.66 GAA and a 0.909 save percentage.

 For the 2009–10 season Taylor was signed to a professional try-out agreement by the Syracuse Crunch of the AHL.
 He played in nine games that year for the Crunch, posting a 2–4–0 record before he was released from the agreement.
 He also had a 3.63 GAA and 0.896 save percentage.